 Description

-The gardens extend to the west.
-To the east are two communal access yards separated by a masonry wall: the northern yard serves the front entrances of Nos.
-3-6, while the southern yard serves the rears of No. 130 and Nos.
-1-2.
+The detached gardens extend to the west side of the terrace.
+To the east side, two communal access yards are separated by a masonry wall: the northern yard gives access to the front entrances of Nos.
+3–6, while the southern yard gives access to the rear of No. 130 and Nos.
+1–2.
 To the rear of Nos.
-3-6 stands a small range of single-storey outbuildings containing a communal washhouse and two small outhouses per dwelling (one an outside WC, the other a fuel store).
+3–6 there is a small range of single-storey outbuildings containing a communal washhouse and, for each dwelling, two small outhouses — one an outside WC and the other a fuel store.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.